Luke 6,12-26

 Jesus Ministers to a Great Multitude

-17 And he came down with them and stood on a level place, with a great crowd of his disciples and a great multitude of people from all Judea and Jerusalem and the seacoast of Tyra and Sidon,
+17 And he came down with them and stood on a level place, with a great crowd of his disciples and a great multitude of people from all Judea and Jerusalem and the seacoast of Tyre and Sidon,

 18 who came to hear him and to be healed of their diseases.
 And those who were troubled with unclean spirits were cured.